Harukine/Software-Architecture-CSharp10-Dotnet6/ch06/README.md

 - Secrets can also be used to encode key/certificate pairs for HTTPS certificates.
 They can be created using the --key and --cert flags, and then referenced in the spec->tls->hosts->secretName properties of an Ingress to enable HTTPS termination.
 - By utilizing secrets, Kubernetes allows for secure storage and management of sensitive information such as passwords, connection strings, and certificates.

+### Liveness and readiness checks
+- Kubernetes monitors the health and resource consumption of containers to ensure they are functioning properly.
+Containers need to inform Kubernetes about their health status, which can be done in two ways: by declaring a console command that returns the health status or by specifying an endpoint that provides the same information.
+- The health status declaration is done in the spec->containers->livenessProbe object.
+For console command checks, a command is specified, and if it returns a 0 status, the container is considered healthy.
+The period between checks is defined by periodSeconds, and initialDelaySeconds allows for an initial delay before the first check.
+- Endpoint checks are similar, where an HTTP endpoint is specified, and the test is successful if the response contains the declared header with the expected value.
+Alternatively, a TCP socket check can be used by specifying the port.
+- Similar to liveness checks, containers can also have readiness checks to determine if they are ready to receive traffic.
+The readinessProbe is defined in the same way as the livenessProbe, but it is used to monitor the readiness of containers after they are deployed.
+- By implementing liveness and readiness checks, Kubernetes can take appropriate actions such as throttling, restarting containers, or restarting the entire pod instance on a different node when health or resource consumption conditions are violated.